Last updated on January 22nd, 2026 at 08:46 am

 Understanding Inside Setback

 Inside Setback is based on the material thickness (T) and the inside bend radius (R).
 It is used in conjunction with the bend angle (A) to determine the precise length of the flat pattern.
-The Inside Setback does not depend on the material, only on the geometry of the bend.
+The inside setback does not depend on the material type.
+It depends only on bend geometry, including bend angle and inside radius.

 The formula for Inside Setback is: